screwdriver-cd/guide/docs/user-guide/FAQ.md

       url: "#how-do-i-speed-up-time-to-upload-artifacts"
     - title: How do I disable shallow cloning?
       url: "#how-do-i-disable-shallow-cloning"
-    - title: What are the minimum soft requirements for a build image?
+    - title: What are the minimum software requirements for a build image?
       url: "#what-are-the-minimum-software-requirements-for-a-build-image"

 ---